linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 Creating ``.loom`` files
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To create a loom file from data, you need to supply a main matrix (numpy ndarray or scipy sparse matrix) and two dictionaries of row and column attributes (with attribute names as keys, and numpy ndarrays as values).
+If the main matrix is N×M, then the row attributes must have N elements, and the column attributes must have M elements.

 For example, the following creates a loom file with a 100x100 main matrix, one row attribute and one column attribute:

 .. code:: python